cloud-gov/compliance-docs/PS-Policy.md

 ## Procedures

-For personnel categorization, position risk designation is assigned by the GSA Office of Human Resources Management (OHRM), 18F Talent, and 18F Supervisors.
+For personnel categorization, position risk designation is assigned by the GSA Office of Human Resources Management (OHRM), GSA TTS Talent, and GSA TTS Supervisors.
 We follow the methodology prescribed in the Office of Personnel Management’s (OPM) Federal Investigations Notice, No. 10-06.
 Risk designations are re-categorized whenever responsibilities change, the impact level of the system or the information in it changes, or at least once every three years.

 See PS-2.